frankstepanski/primineo-tech-bootcamp/2-javascript/week5/readme.md

 Classes is a syntax that we can use as a blueprint to create objects.

-We will use the `class` keyword to declare a new class.
+It uses the `class` keyword to declare a new class.
 It's important to note that classes will start will capital letter.

 ```javascript
 class Car {}